The right way to remove SNS nails at home

 For when you just can’t make it to the salon

-SNS (Signature Nail Systems) nails are the absolute jam, and they’ve become a popular manicure choice for many reasons – namely because they don’t involve placing your precious little digits under UV light (they involve a unique nail dipping system instead), plus it’s super long-lasting and can *easily* stick around anywhere between three to four weeks without chipping, peeling or lifting, unlike other options like Shellac nails or acrylic nails.
+SNS (Signature Nail Systems) nails are the absolute jam, and they’ve become a popular manicure choice for many reasons namely because they don’t involve placing your precious little digits under UV light (they involve a unique nail dipping system instead), plus it’s super long-lasting and can easily stick around anywhere between three to four weeks without chipping, peeling or lifting, unlike other options like gel or acrylic.
 BIAB nails, however, are a whole different story...

 If you attempt to peel SNS nails off, you’ll essentially remove the layers of your natural nail (eek!) in the process, which can then cause your nails to become super weak and prone to breaking and splitting.

-However, if you’re anything like us and you find yourself strapped for time/money and can’t make it into the nail salon to get your SNS nails removed, and your nails are looking very past their use-by date, there is a way to remove them at home without damaging your nails.
+Howeverif you’re anything like us and you find yourself strapped for time and money, and can’t make it into the nail salon to get your SNS nails removed, and your nails are looking very past their use-by date, there is a way to remove them at home without damaging your nails.

-While a nail expert generally won’t advocate removing gel nail polish at home, a girl’s gotta do what a girl’s gotta do, and this is a much safer method than trying to pick and pull them off.
+While a nail expert generally won’t advocate at-home removal, a girl’s gotta do what a girl’s gotta do, and this is a much safer method than trying to pick and pull them off.
 So, here’s what you need to do:

 1